Consultant Histopathology - Gynaecological Histology

 * Conducting clinical practice in accordance with contractual requirements and within the parameters of the Trust's service plans.

-This position also encompasses the sub-title of 'Lead Histopathologist for Cervical Screening Histology'.
+This position also encompasses the sub‑title of 'Lead Histopathologist for Cervical Screening Histology'.
 This element of the role will be included in your annual appraisal.
 The primary role of the lead histopathologist for Cervical Screening Histology is to ensure that the Cellular Pathology department at ESHT adheres to National guidance and meets the programme standards in cervical histology reporting.
-More detailed information is provided in the Job Description.

 Job responsibilities

-The department is proudly UKAS accredited, with state of the art equipment, dealing with over 29000 surgical cases and 2000 non-gynae cytology specimens per year.
+The department is proudly UKAS accredited, with state‑of‑the‑art equipment, dealing with over 29,000 surgical cases and 2,000 non‑gynae cytology specimens per year.
 Consultant workload is allocated using a Warwick workload allocation system.
 An established double reporting system for cancer cases is in place to enhance quality assurance.
 The case mix is that normally seen in a district general hospital, with consultants taking an integral role in cancer MDTs.

+Applicants are required to be registered medical practitioners.
+In addition, you will hold MRCPath/FRCPath or an equivalent level qualification.
 You must hold a GMC registration with a licence to practice and hold specialist registration; or be within 6 months of your CCT from the interview date.

 This post offers the exciting opportunity to practice pathology to a high standard with supportive clinical colleagues in an area affording an enviable quality of life.